-Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+Indicates a potential hazard, if not avoided, could result in serious injury or death.

 CAUTION Indicates a hazard situation which, if not avoided, could result in minor or moderate injury.

 NOTICE Indicates an instruction which, if not followed, could severely damage vehicle components or other property.